 If you are interested in becoming a Law Clinic volunteer (for more details, click here), please fill in this application form and return it to firstname.lastname@example.org before 2.00pm (BST) on Thursday 15 October.
 No late applications will be accepted so do not delay your application.
 Indeed, we would appreciate applications as soon as possible so that we can give each the attention it deserves.
-Notification as to the outcome of applications will be made by 5.00pm (BST) on Tuesday 20 October so that you will know if you will need to attend (either on campus or remotely) the compulsory induction training on the afternoon of Wednesday 21 October.
+Notification as to the outcome of applications will be made by 5.00pm (BST) on Tuesday 20 October so that you will know if you will need to attend (remotely) the compulsory induction training on the afternoon of Wednesday 21 October.
 If you cannot attend the training you will have to wait until the following year.

 Finally, please note that the above information about applying to the Law Clinic does not apply to existing Clinic members, though if you are in your final year, you might want to build on your clinical experience by enrolling on LW352 Legal Ethics and Justice in order to explore issues of ethics and justice which arise in clinical cases and in legal practice.
 Again, further information about this module is available on the module directory here.